RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Game options menu

 This menu is opened from the gamelist view, and can't be accessed from the system view.
-The menu changes slightly depending on the context, for example if a game file or a folder is selected, or whether the current system is a collection or a normal game platform.
+The menu changes slightly depending on the context, for example if a game file or a folder is selected, or whether the current system is a collection or a normal game system.

 You open the menu using the **Back** button, and by pressing **B** or selecting the **Apply** button any settings such as letter jumping using the quick selector or sorting changes are applied.
 If you instead press the Back button again or select the **Cancel** button, the menu is closed without applying any changes.